mreider/mreider.com/markdown/tech/blue_sky.md

 So, what happens next?
 How do they monetize this thing?
 My guess is they don’t—at least not yet.
 They’ll keep growing bluesky.social, putting off the monetization question until it can’t be avoided anymore.

-This leaves two likely options:
+At some point this leaves two likely options:

 1. **Advertising:** Eventually, they might introduce ads—maybe just on *bluesky.social*—while claiming users could move to other AT Protocol servers if they don’t like it.
 IMHO no viable alternatives would exist.